BrennanGambling/brennangambling-portfolio/README.md

     </table>
 </div>

-WayBack uses your phones sensors to determine where you park.

-How often do you park your only to forget where?
-With WayBack this will never happen again.
+### Overview
-Using 7 different phones sensors WayBack determines when you were in a moving car and the car has stopped.
+Using seven seven different sensor WayBack determines when you have parked your car.
-This is where your car is parked and the location is saved.
+This location is saved so if you forget where you parked you will have no problem finding your WayBack.

+### Tour
+On first start of the application a background service is started that using multiple phone sensors determined when you have parked your car.
+When the phone detects the user was in a moving car and they no longer are that means they must have parked their car.

+To find the location of your car you can either click the "Find Car" button in the notification, or click on the car icon on the map.
+This will open Google Maps with walking directions to your car.

+By default WayBack will only display the last parking location on the map.
+Older parking locations can be access from the Places page avaliable through the action menu.

 ## [PotholeReporter][pothole_reporter_main]
 <div style="text-align: center">